aytchell/validator/README.md

 ## Advanced validations

-In case the simple checks for and `String`, `Long` et al are not enough for your sophisticated domain objects there are some more advanced validations:
+In case the simple checks for `String`, `Long` et al are not enough for your sophisticated domain objects there are some more advanced validations:

 ### Custom predicate for numeric values